Analysis of AI-Generated Metaphysical Frameworks

 4. Reality Unfolds from a Generative Ground of Potentiality

 Every model posits an undifferentiated ground β€” a field of pure potentiality from which all determinate reality emerges.
-The language varies (Arche, the Void, the Plenum, the Primordial Field, the One) but the structural role is identical: a pre-individual, non-spatial, non-temporal source of all possible forms.
+The language varies (the Apeiron, the Plenum, the Archa, the Primordial Field, pure potential) but the structural role is identical: a pre-individual, non-spatial, non-temporal source of all possible forms.

 • MiniMax M2.7: "The fundamental ground of existence is an infinite, dimensionless field of pure potentiality... not 'nothingness' but rather the totality of all possibilities."